Pushwoosh/pushwoosh-ios-sdk/Documentation/PushNotificationDelegate-p.md

 # <a name="heading"></a>protocol PushNotificationDelegate
 PushNotificationDelegate protocol defines the methods that can be implemented in the delegate of the PushNotificationManager class' singleton object.
 These methods provide information about the key events for push notification manager such as registering with APS services, receiving push notifications or working with the received notification.
-These methods implementation allows to react on these events properly.
+These methods implementation allows to react on these events properly.<br/>Deprecated.
+Use PWMessagingDelegate instead.
 ## Members

 <table>